Memory Loss or Behavioral Changes (including MCI, MBI, Alzheimer’s disease, and dementia)

 Alzheimer’s disease is the most frequent disease that causes cognitive decline that prevents a person from doing what they could do in the past or need to do currently.
 It is the most common cause of dementia.
 It usually leads to memory loss, difficulties understanding (“hearing”) what is being said or using language well, and to difficulties with orientation and planning.

-If you think you or a loved one have developed the disease, it makes sense to be evaluated in order to determine if there is an alternative explanation for the difficulties.
-Even if the final diagnosis is Alzheimer’s disease, it makes sense to find out as early as possible.
+If you think you or a loved one have developed the disease, it makes sense to be evaluated in order to determine if there is an alternative explanation for the difficulties or if it is possible to confirm that the diagnosis is Alzheimer’s disease.

-The treatment objectives are to remove or mitigate factors that may accelerate the course of the disease, to deliver treatments that permit some of the patients to hold their own and occasionally improve for a while, and to enable patients and families to prepare for the future, while prioritizing what they do with the present.
+Additional treatment objectives are to remove or mitigate factors that may accelerate the course of the disease, to deliver traditional (longtanding) medications that permit some of the patients to hold their own and occasionally improve for a while, and to enable patients and families to prepare for the future, while prioritizing what they do with the present.

 Dementia is the overriding term for all the diseases that take away peoples’ ability to think, or change their personality and mood, through a destructive process that dismantles the neural super-networks in their brains.
 The change has to be sufficiently severe, so as to prevent a person from doing what they were able to do in the past or needs to do currently.
 The specifics in each patient depend on the network affected primarily, the location where the disease begins, and the speed with which the process progresses.